 When considering a salary, you should also be mindful of the package you are offered.
 The best packages include accommodation or housing allowances, and some even include a transport allowance.
 In a country with poor public transport, you will be required to drive or taxi everywhere, so a transport allowance can make a big difference.

-To teach at an International Private School, you must be teaching-degree qualified to at least Bachelors level, and ideally have 2-3 years of relevant teaching experience.
-To teach at an English Language School, you must hold an TEFL/ESOL certification, and again, experience is preferred (but not always necessary).
+To teach at an International Private School, you must be teaching-degree qualified to at least Bachelors level, and ideally, have 2-3 years of relevant teaching experience.
+To teach at an English Language School, you must hold a TEFL/ESOL certification, and again, experience is preferred (but not always necessary).

 Popular Destinations to Teach in Qatar